CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Background

 \subsection{Complementarity constraints}

 Contact-implicit trajectory optimization \cite{posa2014direct} optimizes trajectories for systems that make and break contact with their environments and represents dynamics using complementarity constraints.
-For example, optimizing motion over a single time step for an actuated particle in a single dimension modeled with impact such that it cannot pass through the floor:
+For example, optimizing motion over a single time step for an actuated particle in a single dimension, resting on a surface, modeled with impact such that it cannot pass through the floor: